zk-VerITAS/VerITAS/README.md

 Then, run:

-`cargo run --release --example veritas`
+`cargo run --release --example veritas-fs`

 To create an example hash proof for D pixels of max value 2^E using opt-VerITAS, in `generate-a-row-coms.rs`, edit line 48 to say `static D : usize = D;`, and edit line 49 to say, static `EXPONENT : u32 = E;`